 GRE (Graduate Record Examination)

 The GRE general test and mathematics subject test are required for all applicants living in the United States or Canada (except applicants with a bachelor's degree from the University of Illinois at Urbana-Champaign).
 They are strongly recommended for all other applicants.

-You will upload a copy of your unofficial transcripts, showing grades for the most recent semester.
-Applicants for Fall 2018 should submit an unofficial transcript that includes grades for Fall 2017.
+As part of the online application process you will be asked to upload a copy of your undergraduate transcript (and also graduate transcript if applicable) showing grades for the most recent semester.
+For example, applicants for Fall admission should submit a transcript showing grades for the preceding Fall.